-- capital when referring to the city where a seat of government is located, use lowercase. - capitalizations avoid unnecessary capitalizations.
+- stage 0, abnormal cells are present, but have not spread to nearby tissue; - stage 1, sometimes called early-stage cancer, small, localized mass with no spread to lymph nodes or nearby tissue; - stage 2, localized primary tumor, mass is larger in size and may have begun to affect nearby tissue; - stage 3, regional spread, primary tumor, may be larger and affect more surrounding tissue, spread to lymph nodes; and - stage 4, sometimes called advanced cancer or metastatic cancer, has spread to other tissues or organs beyond where it originated. - capital when referring to the city where a seat of government is located, use lowercase. - capitalizations avoid unnecessary capitalizations.
 For disciplines, never capitalize (Ex.
 He's a professor of medicine at the GW School of Medicine and Health Sciences).
 Always capitalize official department names, endowed titles, and emeriti professorships (Ex.
 Antonia Sepulveda, MD, is the chair of the Department of Pathology.
-Anton Sidawy, MD, MPH '99, Lewis B. Saltz Chair and prophesor of surgery)) On second references, include GW for university and centers and institutes (Ex.
+Anton Sidawy, MD, MPH '99, Lewis B. Saltz Chair and professor of surgery) On second references, include GW for university and centers and institutes (Ex.
 GW Cancer Center).
 Examples of common GW references that should be lowercased include the building, the board, the campus, the office, the department, the project.
 First references should be capitalized only in their complete proper form (Ex.
-The Department of Medicine offers fellowship training programs.)

-Capitol - capitalize U.S. Capitol and the Capitol when referring to the building in Washington, D.C.
+The Department of Medicine offers fellowship training programs.) - Capitol capitalize U.S. Capitol and the Capitol when referring to the building in Washington, D.C.